copiaincolla/MetaTagsBundle/README.md

 - __og:description__
 - __og:image__

-Obviously it is possible to specify default values for each meta tag, used when a url has no or partially meta tags specified by the user.
+It is possible to specify default values for each meta tag, used when a url has no or partially meta tags specified by the user.

 __Note:__ This bundle is in __beta__ state at the moment, in test phase and almost ready for the first release.